novucs/esd/README.md

 All the reports for any check/test failures will be saved into the relevant directory under:
 `./build/reports/`

+#### Compile with SCSS

+In order to compile your SCSS files to CSS, please make sure you've installed Node and NPM.

+1. Install Node via `apt-get install node`
+2. Run `npm install -g gulp` to install Gulp for your system.
+3. Run `npm install` in the repository root to install the dependencies required for Gulp.
+4. Run `gulp` to compile SCSS.

 ## IDE Setup
 IntelliJ: